oraharon209/AWS_Lambda_GitlabCI/README.md

 ## Overview

 This repository contains a collection of AWS Lambda functions, each managed using GitLab CI for continuous integration and deployment.
 The project is structured to automate the testing, deployment, and updating of AWS Lambda functions, ensuring a streamlined and efficient CI/CD process.
+Additionally, you can host the index.html file in the webpage folder to trigger each function via a web interface.

 ## Features